rafaski1/AWS-Automation-with-Python/README.md

 # AWS-Automation-with-Python

 ## webotron
 Webotron is a script that will deploy websites to S3, sync a local directory to an s3 bucket.
+Using AWS CLI with boto3 and click python libraries.

 ### Features